blueprint-platform/codegen-blueprint/PULL_REQUEST_TEMPLATE.md

 How was this change validated?

 * Unit tests added or updated
-* Integration tests (generated project verification)
+* Integration tests (generated project build & verification)
 * Manual verification (CLI / generated output)
 * CI matrix impact (if any)